 Here’s an example:

-In this situation, the Rams are 2.5 point favorites against the Bengals.
-If the Rams win the game by five or more points, a $100 wager on the Rams will come with a payout of $90.91.
-If Cincinnati won the game outright or lost by four points or less, the same $100 wager would net $110 plus the original $100 for a total of $210.
+In this situation, the Rams are 4.5-point underdogs against the Bengals.
+If the Rams lose the game by four points or fewer (or just win), a $100 wager on the Rams will come with a payout of $90.91.
+If Cincinnati wins by at least five points, the same $100 wager would net $110 plus the original $100 for a total of $210.

 Over/under, also called point total, is a wager placed on the combined scoring of a single game.
 Bookmakers come up with a number, and you can either bet the over or — you guessed it — the under.
 Here’s how it works:

-The Rams are set to play the Bengals in Super Bowl LVI, and the over/under is set at 48 points.
+The Rams are set to play the Bengals and the over/under is set at 48 points.
 A wager on the over would require Los Angeles and Cincinnati to score 49 total points or more to win.
 Betting the under is an expectation that the two teams would score 47 or fewer points.
-It's also possible for the bet to push, which would happen if the game finished with exactly 47 points scored.
+It's also possible for the bet to push, which would happen if the game finished with exactly 48 points scored.

 The moneyline is as straightforward as it gets when it comes to betting.
 The only thing to do here is to pick the winner.
 Check out this example:

 - Chiefs -200